 Deploying a pre-built remarketing widget to your travel website is the most effective and powerful option since it is designed for conversion optimization.
 Many major marketing automation systems offer remarketing tools, however they can be very expensive and are not optimized for hotels, tour operators, and sellers of travel services.

-The Book Later Button (disclaimer: the author’s company BookingCounts is the creator of this travel email remarketing app) is a simple and low-cost option for getting more bookings later.
+The Book Later Button is a simple and low-cost option for getting more bookings later.
 The widget is placed near the “Book Now” button to capture visitors that are not ready to book right away.
 The travel remarketing dashboard allows you to customize the button, configure remarketing settings, edit the reminder email reminder text, and track the results.

 Instead of telling your visitors to “Book Now” or else, leverage remarketing to capture warm leads and get a chance to convert the undecided.
 Using Google AdWords remarketing is a first step since it can likely be done without any changes to your website.
 Offering social media sharing widgets is worth doing since it costs nothing and many visitors prefer to share with friends and social connections.
 Employing email remarketing technology is effective because email is still the highest converting marketing channel for travel.